NyaStone/ClamLi/README.md

 ## Features

-- [ ] Provide a grammar file for .ldb files
+- [x] Provide a grammar file for .ldb files
-- [ ] Provide linting for .ldb files
+- [ ] Provide linting/intellisense for .ldb files
 - [ ] Provide usefull macros

-## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

-This extension contributes the following settings:

-* `myExtension.enable`: Enable/disable this extension.
-* `myExtension.thing`: Set to `blah` to do something.

 ## Known Issues

-Not released yet
+Improvements to the grammar are needed.
+Using regexes to parse potential errors is a bit clunky.